alexc-MSFT/spo-pagetranslation/README.md

 This solution is a proof of concept to demonstrate the art of the possible and may require further changes before it is used in a Production environment.

+A single user Power Automate premium plan is required to use this solution due to the use of the HTTP connector.

 ## Getting Started

 Begin with the [Solution Overview](https://github.com/alexc-MSFT/spo-pagetranslation/wiki/Solution-Overview) to read more about the solution and how it works.